EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-our-vision.md

 More and more organizations, companies and scholars of Leadership are starting to look at “Servant Leadership.”
 Servant leadership is a paradoxical approach to leadership – leaders influence, and servants follow, so how can a person be a leader and servant at the same time?

+> Servant leadership emphasizes that leaders should be attentive to the needs of followers, empower them, and help them to develop their full capacities.
+>
-<div class="mb-50"><blockquote class="custom-blockquote"><p>Servant leadership emphasizes that leaders should be attentive to the needs of followers, empower them, and help them to develop their full capacities.</p><p>Servant leaders make a conscious choice to serve first &ndash; to place the good of followers over the leaders&rsquo; self-interests.
-They build strong relationships with others, are empathic, and lead in ways that serve the greater good of followers, the organization, the community and society at large</p><footer>Peter G. Northouse, 2013, p.21</footer></blockquote></div>
+> Servant leaders make a conscious choice to serve first &ndash; to place the good of followers over the leaders&rsquo; self-interests.
+They build strong relationships with others, are empathic, and lead in ways that serve the greater good of followers, the organization, the community and society at large
+>
+> <cite>Peter G. Northouse, 2013, p.21</cite>

 #### Bibliography:

-*Blackaby, Henry & Richard: Spiritual Leadership.
-Nashville, TN: Broadman & Holman Publishers, 2001.*
+* Blackaby, Henry & Richard: Spiritual Leadership.
+Nashville, TN: Broadman & Holman Publishers, 2001.

-*Northouse, Peter G. Leadership – Theory & Practice.
-New Delhi: SAGE Publications, 2013.*
+* Northouse, Peter G. Leadership – Theory & Practice.
+New Delhi: SAGE Publications, 2013.

-*Senge, Peter: The Fifth Discipline.
-Doubleday, 2006*
+* Senge, Peter: The Fifth Discipline.
+Doubleday, 2006